 About two thirds of the ACT-citizens are males, and only one third females.
-A few are younger than 30 years old, but most are from 30 and upwards, with 40-49 year olds being the largest group.

-89 pct.
-(64 individuals) are Danish including 23 individuals with Greenlandic background.
-11 pct.
-(8 individuals) have another nationality than Danish.
+A few are younger than 30 years old, but most are from 30 years and upwards, with 40-49 year olds being the largest group.
+89 per cent (77 individuals) are Danish including 26 individuals with Greenlandic background.
+12 pct.
+(10 individuals) have another nationality than Danish.